 Tucked behind the supermarket walls are selections of Japanese delicacies and you can never find in your local NTUC or Sheng Shong.
 The entrance of the supermarket is home to a number of quick sale counters selling Sushi and ready to eat Tonkatsu and chicken wings.

 Furthermore, the drinks sector houses a selection of Japanese drinks including boss coffee, Sake and Japanese milk or orange sorbet ice cream.
 Past 10.30pm, the alcohol and liquor section will be closed and condoned off with barriers.

 Also, layout-wise, Donki supermarket is compact with tight aisles.
 Even the store shopping trolleys are micro-sized, which you can release for use with a dollar coin.
 Comparatively, the cost of fresh fruits from Japan are reasonably priced.
 For instance, a Fuji apple goes for $2.90, while a pack of Strawberries goes for $14/pack.

 Also, you can definitely find a number of imported Japanese products here that will compete with Japanese supermarkets in Liang Court (Meidi-Ya) at a similar price point.
-Moreover, you can find a selection of Japan-unique imported items here in Singapore now.
+Moreover, you can find a selection of Japan-unique imported items not commonly found right here in Singapore.
 The selection includes Japanese Pickled ginger, Dark sauces and Soya bean products.